openstack/diskimage-builder/README.md

 What tools are there?
 ---------------------

-* disk-image-create -o filename {element} [{element} ...] : Create an image of element {element}, optionally mixing in other elements.
-You will usually want to include the "base" element in your image.
+* disk-image-create [-a i386|amd64|armhf] -o filename {element} [{element} ...]
+  Create an image of element {element}, optionally mixing in other elements.
+  Element dependencies are automatically included.
+Support for other architectures depends on your environment being able to run binaries of that platform.
+For instance, to enable armhf on Ubuntu install the qemu-user-static package.

 * ramdisk-image-create -o filename {element} [{element} ...] : Create a kernel+ ramdisk pair for running maintenance on bare metal machines (deployment,